 Many people that have greatly impacted our world are men that died at a very young age.
 I read about one man that died when he was twenty-nine years old.
 His name was Robert McShiney.
 He was a mighty man of prayer.
 He once said these words.
 “A man is no more than what he is when he is on his knees in the presence of his God.”
 He was raised in a small Scots town.
 Often times Christians travel there to see where he lived.
 Not long ago, a traveller went to this town.
 He wanted to study about Mr. McShiney.

 The caretaker came and said, “Did you come to study Mr. McShiney?”
 Then he said, “Have a seat here in this chair, take this Bible, it was his Bible.”
 Furthermore he said, “Place your face in the Bible.”
 “Now, begin to weep, that is the way Mr. McShiney always started before he preached.”
 I know something about Robert McShiney.
 Robert McShiney had a passion.
 I believe he prayed over the people that he would see in his congregation every week.
-If he was a CBLT Center leader, he would probably pray with passion over every one of his students.
+If he was one of our leaders, he would probably pray with passion over his team, over every one of his workers, over every one of his members.
 And his passion changed lives.

 I want to tell you how passion changed me.
 Let me tell you four ways it changed me: